Find out how to create, edit and save new projects.

 They are.
 Right now new containers always share styles, but we’re working on some cool new features to let you add a class to a container so that you can make it unique.

 After you’ve experimented and decide which fonts you want to use in your design, you’re ready for export.
-If you’ve used fonts from Fonts.com® there’s nothing to pay, because your Typecast™ subscription includes a free Fonts.com® Standard plan.
+If you’ve used fonts from Fonts.com® there may be nothing further to pay, check if the fonts you’re using are included in your Fonts.com® plan.
 Likewise, if you used Google® Web Fonts, there’s nothing to pay, as their fonts are always free of charge.
 If your design includes fonts from Typekit®, Webtype® or Fontdeck®, you’ll need to have an account with those suppliers so they can serve those fonts to your site.

 No, our Typecast™ app only includes hosted web fonts for now.
 But we offer the full libraries of Typekit®, Fonts.com®, Webtype® and Google Web® Fonts, plus a selection of Fontdeck fonts, totalling over 5,900 type families.
 With so many web fonts to choose from, you might discover a brand new gem to experiment with!